 Many of my favourite online stores offer bar soaps and if you enjoy visiting your local farmer’s markets there are often beautiful handmade soaps available.

-However, if you just want to grab an inexpensive and natural bar soap on your next supermarket shop, here are my top picks which are plastic-free and with no nasty ingredients!
+If you just want to grab an inexpensive and natural bar soap on your next supermarket shop, here are my top picks which are plastic-free and with no nasty ingredients!

 Priya – Australian made soaps including one with goats milk which is great for sensitive skin.